okp4/discord-bot/README.md

 - consultation of data spaces, including governance rules
 - consultation of the progress of a workflow execution
-- consultation of datset and service metadata
+- consultation of dataset and service metadata
 - ...

 ## 📄 How to use